semaphoreci/docs/docs/essentials/pipeline-queues.md

 In cases where multiple projects are deployed to the same environment (e.g. same Kubernetes cluster) you need the deployment pipelines from those projects to queue together.
-To set that up you should use the queue configuration with the same value for `name` and `scope` set to **organization** in all related projects.
+To set that up, you should use the queue configurations with the equal values for `name` and `scope` set to **organization** in all related projects.

 The following example illustrates the queue configuration that can be used in all projects that need to have a shared deployment queue.